PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * Draft

 This is the initial draft of a RFC posted for comments and considered a work-in-progress.

-New proposed drafts should be submitted as a Pull Request from your fork.
+New proposed drafts should be submitted as a Pull Request from Author's fork.
-Ensure the 'modifiable by maintainers' is checked so that the maintainers can assign the next RFC number.
+Author must ensure the 'modifiable by maintainers' is checked so that the Maintainers can assign the next RFC number.

-Maintainers only ensure that the RFC adheres to the template and process.
+Maintainers only ensure that the RFC adheres to the template and the RFC process and then merge the PRPull Request.

-Maintainers will ask the author to create an issue for this RFC and used for collection and response to comments (author creates it so that they get notified of new comments instead of the maintainer).
+After that Maintainers will ask the Author to create an issue for this RFC and used for collection and response to comments (Author creates it so that they get notified of new comments instead of the Maintainer).
-Typically, one or two months is allowed for comments.
+Typically, one or two months is allowed for comments (see above `Comments Due`).

-When the author is ready to submit to the committee for voting, they submit a Pull Request and indicate they are ready for voting.
+Community discuss the RFC.

+After `Comments Due` date the Author summarizes comments, submit new Pull Request to make the final RFC Draft and ask the Maintainer's committee to vote.

+Maintainers merge the Pull Request.

+The Maintainer's committee vote for the RFC Draft and make a conclusion: reject, return for discussion, accept.

 * Draft-Accepted

+The Maintainer's committee reviewed the RFC Draft and comments, voted and accepted the RFC Draft.

-Comments have been reviewed and new comments are not being sought.
+New comments are not being sought.

 Code work has not started/planned or not needed.

+Community is invited to use and implement the RFC.

 * Experimental